Do I Need to Do Anything Special on My Taxes for My 401(k)?

 Case 3: You have an outstanding 401(k) loan

-There are many reasons why it doesn’t makes sense to take a loan from your 401(k).
-Here’s one more: you can’t deduct the interest payments that you make on your 401(k) loan.
+There are many reasons why it doesn’t make sense to take a loan from your 401(k).
+Here’s one more: You can’t deduct the interest payments that you make on your 401(k) loan.
 This means you won’t receive an interest statement like the one you receive when paying mortgage interest (Form 1098).

 As long as you keep up with your agreed payment schedule and you pay your loan in full within five years (or within 60 days when separating from your employer), you won’t have to do anything special on your taxes.
 However, defaulting on your loan turns the remaining unpaid balance into a taxable distribution and triggers the same rules described under case 2b above.
 Even worse, you are no longer eligible to do an indirect rollover and are likely to trigger additional penalties from your plan and state government.

 401(k) taxes after retirement get a bit more complicated.
-Once you’re retired or reach age 70 ½, you’ll have to start taking required minimum distributions (RMDs) from your traditional 401(k) or Roth 401(k).
+Once you’re retired or reach age 72, you’ll have to start taking required minimum distributions (RMDs) from your traditional 401(k) or Roth 401(k).
 In these cases, you’ll have to consult the appropriate IRS distribution worksheets to determine your RMD starting on April 1st of the year after you retire or turn age 72.
-(Note: The SECURE Act changed this age from 70 1/2.
+(Note: The SECURE Act changed this age from 70 1/2 to 72.)

 What is the tax rate on 401(k) withdrawals?
 Withdrawals are taxed as ordinary income.
 They also may incur penalty taxes if you don’t make withdrawals on time.
 It’s very important that you meet your RMDs because you would owe a 50% federal penalty tax on the difference between the amount you withdrew and the amount you should have withdrawn.
 To report that penalty tax, use form 5329 as part of your 401(k) tax return process.

 The bottom line